General Information of Drug (ID: DMMZO8X)

 Tamoxifen DMLB0EZ Breast cancer 2C60-2C65 Approved [3]

-Estradiol DMUNTE3 Breast cancer 2C60-2C65 Approved [4]
+Estradiol DMUNTE3 Acne vulgaris ED80 Approved [4]

-Estradiol valerate DM8MC6O Hormone replacement therapy 8E01 Approved [5]
+Estradiol Valerate DM8MC6O Hormone replacement therapy 8E01 Approved [5]

-Estradiol acetate DM07U2A Hormone replacement therapy 8E01 Approved [5]
+Estradiol Acetate DM07U2A Hormone replacement therapy 8E01 Approved [5]

-Estradiol cypionate DM27Z5T Hormone replacement therapy 8E01 Approved [5]
+Estradiol Cypionate DM27Z5T Hormone replacement therapy 8E01 Approved [5]

 Raloxifene DMDKF3M Osteoporosis FB83.0 Approved [7]